 - Culturally, organizations share a greater belief in the value of personalization than ever before, recognizing the long terms benefits associated with tailoring their outreach.

 - Leadership-wise, more organizations see personalization as a top priority and plan to continue investing in their programs, but most still have to make a business case for resources.

 - The level of personalization maturity has gone down from Advanced to Basic within finance as companies realize their own gaps and barriers impacting output.

 - Across the board, ad hoc processes are used to serve in-the-moment-needs instead of instituting dedicated teams for personalization.

 - Access to data remains a big problem for all, with organizations yearning for more when it comes to making informed, data-driven decisions.

 - While there’s much ado about personalization technology, it’s gotten farther away from acting as a core piece of the marketing stack.

-Get your free copy of this research by filling out the form.
+Get your free copy of this research.